fossasia/gci16.fossasia.org/README.md

 Probably the easiest way to seek help is to comment on your Task instance.
 Please understand that it is not easy for mentors to stay available 24/7 to reply to every comment.

 You can instead participate in various chatrooms where you can ask both students and mentors for help.
-Here are few links to chatrooms that you could join for support.
+Here are few links to chatrooms that you could join for support:

 1. Slack
   * Visit [here](http://fossasia-slack.herokuapp.com/) to get invitation to join the chatrooms of FOSSASIA in slack.